mattschlosser/php-totp/README.md

 Note that in this example, the `Base32` object that encodes the TOTP secret is a temporary and goes out of scope immediately after it is used, so its properties are safely scrubbed.

-**2. Sending an `otpauth` URL**
+**2. An `otpauth` URL**

-The second method is to send your users a specially constructed URL that their authenticator app can read.
+The second method is to provide your users with a specially constructed URL that their authenticator app can read.
 The URL format is [described here](https://github.com/google/google-authenticator/wiki/Key-Uri-Format). _php-totp_ provides a `UrlGenerator` class to create these URLs:

 ```php
 $user->notify(UrlGenerator::from("MyWebApp")->for($user->username)->urlFor(new Totp(decrypt($user->totpSecret)));